 Objective Contribution to objective the community and take action to ensure that organisations fulfil their obligations.
 We will have particular focus on groups and sectors where knowledge gaps may cause information rights inequalities or vulnerabilities.
 We will ensure that in our actions as a regulator we do not create inequalities or discriminate.
-NI/A Objective 2: Accessible services: Our services and N/A information will be accessible for users and potential users of our services, and we will provide our staff with the skills and knowledge they need to provide high quality services for all.
+Objective 2: Accessible services: Our services and information will be accessible for users and potential users of our services, and we will provide our staff with the skills and knowledge they need to provide high quality services for all.
 We will try to anticipate customer needs and we will take action to remove barriers to our services when possible.
-Objective 3: Encouraging others: We will use our N/A status as a regulator, advisory body and purchaser of services to influence improvements in equality by other organisations and across society.
-Objective 4: Employer: Our workplaces and practices N/A will be accessible, flexible, fair and inclusive.
+Yes - this policy and procedure will help to ensure that our visitors are able to access our buildings and have the support they need to participate in meetings.
+Objective 3: Encouraging others: We will use our status as a regulator, advisory body and purchaser of services to influence improvements in equality by other organisations and across society.
+Yes - by providing a good example of hosting inclusive meetings, and by supporting engagement with a diverse groups of people, we will be helping to encourage and influence improvements in the practice of others.
+Objective 4: Employer: Our workplaces and practices will be accessible, flexible, fair and inclusive.
 We will value the diversity, skills, backgrounds and experience of our people, enabling them to perform to their best in a welcoming and supportive environment.
+The policy helps to ensure that staff are aware of the importance of accessibility.
+This supports the ICO's objective to be an inclusive employer.